phongduong/my-portfolio/data/posts/check-if-the-file-exists-with-nodejs.md

 ---
-title: Check if the file exists with Nodejs
+title: Check if a file exists with Nodejs
 date: 2020-11-11T13:49:42.145Z
 tag: nodejs
 ---
+If you need to check if a file exists without opening or modifying with Nodejs, you use `fs.access()` method.

 ```javascript
 const fs = require("fs")